Mace Windu

 Mace Windu is a fictional character in the Star Wars franchise.
 He was introduced in the prequel trilogy as a Jedi Master who sits on the Jedi High Council during the final years of the Galactic Republic.
 He is portrayed by Samuel L. Jackson in all three prequel films.
 Windu also appears in the 2008 animated film The Clone Wars, the television series of the same name, and in novels, comics, and video games.

 Windu wields a unique purple-bladed lightsaber, and is regarded as one of the most powerful Jedi of his time, second only to Yoda.
 During the Clone Wars, Windu becomes a Jedi General.
 He initially believes that Anakin Skywalker should not be trained as a Jedi, which leads to an antagonistic relationship between the two.
 Windu later participates in denying Anakin the rank of Jedi Master.
-Anakin eventually betrays Windu to protect the Sith Lord Darth Sidious, who subsequently kills Windu.
+Anakin eventually betrays Windu to protect the Sith Lord Darth Sidious, who subsequently defenestrates Windu.